7 minute read

 Digital wallets drive comfort for future crypto use

-The growing use of digital wallets and person-to-person digital payment apps like Venmo and Cash App are contributing to increased consumer comfort with digital currencies.
+The growing use of digital wallets and person-to-person digital payment apps like Venmo and Cash App contribute to increased consumer comfort with digital currencies.
 And it may well turn the tide for cryptocurrency's use for consumer purchasing.
 If you can use a digital wallet to pay for goods and services with your credit or debit card, why not use the cryptocurrency you have stored there as well?

 The largest consumer audience is leading the way

-Not surprisingly, it's millennial and Gen Z consumers in particular driving the shift to cryptocurrency.
+Not surprisingly, it's millennial and Gen Z consumers, in particular, driving the shift to cryptocurrency.
 Nineteen percent of millennials and 15% of Gen Z currently own cryptocurrency, and they're looking to spend it.
 In the same study, 51% of cryptocurrency owners reported they are more likely to buy from businesses that accept cryptocurrency.

 Though millennials and Gen Z may be early crypto adopters, all generations are considering the role cryptocurrency plays in the economic system.
 In a study, 30% of respondents said cryptocurrency was the future of money.